thi-ng/umbrella-docs-temp/shader-ast-stdlib.porterduff.md

 ## porterDuff variable

 Higher-order Porter-Duff alpha compositing operator.
 See  for reference.
-Returns an optimized AST function which accepts 2 RGBA colors (`vec4`<!-- -->) and returns blended &amp; clamped result (also `vec4`<!-- -->).
+Returns an optimized AST function which accepts 2 RGBA colors (vec4) and returns blended &amp; clamped result (also a vec4).
 All built-in PD operators are defined via this HOF.

 The two given JS functions are used to extract blending coefficients for src/dest colors and are called with the alpha components of both colors.

-Optimization only happens for cases where either `fa` and/or `fb` are `ZERO`<!-- -->.
+Optimization only happens for cases where either `fa` and/or `fb` are [ZERO](./shader-ast-stdlib.zero.md)<!-- -->.

 <b>Signature:</b>